TyberiusPrime/anysnake2/README.md

 ]

 [python] # python section is optional version="3.8" # does not go down to 3.8.x.
-Thats implicit in the nixpkgs (for now) ecosystem_date="2021-04-12" # you get whatever packages the solver would have produced on that day
+That's implicit in the nixpkgs (for now) ecosystem_date="2021-04-12" # you get whatever packages the solver would have produced on that day

 [python.packages]